The Roth family has been at interesting times and done interesting things.

 While we have gotten little credit for what we’ve contributed, we like to think of it ‘neat, cool and groovy, but didn’t make us a ton of money.

-Note: I’m writing most of this off the top my head, so dates and names might be quite right — I’ll correct as I can.
+Note: I’m writing most of this off the top my head, so dates and names might not be quite right — I’ll correct as I can.

 1948 – Great grampa Jules builds a flying saucer, Really